modemtones/advent_of_code-2019/README.md

 # Advent of Code 2019

-Solutions for the AOC2019 written in javascript
+Solutions for the AOC2019 in javascript